clux/facemaulers/npcs/dessirris.md

 Sphinx from [[plume]] after being freed.
 Can identify and offer cryptic clues to the state of the world.
 Celestial voice, monotone.

 Works for Kavaki ('Ol Vaki), Selune and others as an emissary.
+- The moonmaiden wishes to grant you her blessing in the fight against the undead.
+- Newcomers to Ysgard is down 10% last quarter, and they are trying to avoid any news of stagnation.
+- She also said she needs you for test driving Argentil Peak.
+She said you would be rewarded.
+Try to make the time.

+Puzzle: SCOURGE is a scourge, a devil, a misery, a blight, a hex, a curse.
+And yet, the CURE is...?: (hex, misery, blight curse)

 ## Intro
 - "You've cleansed White Plume Mountain, and you've released me from the slavery within.
 We owe you a great favour small ones."